Vietnam's toast of the coast

 Another Vietnam resort option further downriver, closer to the beach, is the 121-room Hoi An Beach Resort.
 It is not entirely true to say the place is on the beach, but it is close enough.
 Cross the road and head up the dunes.
+The resort’s stretch of beach suffers erosion and is closed and re-sanded from time to time.
 This place is more "resorty" and spread out.
 It is neat and modern with a large and brightly-tiled infinity pool but it lacks the greenery and cosy charm of the Hoi An Riverside Resort.
 The villa rooms are spacious and comfortable.

 The resort loves red and has splashed it liberally on several walls to good effect.
 The restaurant bar is a good example.
 The vegetation is sparse but well cared for.
 At night the pool area is lit up in red and green hues, a bit Love Boat, but the guests seem to enjoy it.